mcogswell/mcogswell.github.com/blog/dropout_inference/index.md

 ---
-layout: post
+layout: blog
-title: Interpretations of Dropout
+title: Approximate Inference for Deep Networks with Dropout
+comments: true
 published: false
+use_math: true
 ---

+Approximate Inference  for Deep Networks with Dropout
+===

 One of the first things you're likely to learn when you get in to deep learning is Dropout.
 Deep networks can grow quite large because now we have GPUs that